briantracy/Async/README.txt

     same server as you.
 The goal is to be the last ship alive.

 15,000ft:
-    To move, press a directional key (WASD) and to shoot press (SPACE).
-There is no ammo limit, but there is a firing cooldown.
+    To move, press a directional key (WASD) and to shoot press J. There is no ammo limit, but there is a firing cooldown.
 The shots you fire are called beams and they are a one hit kill against enemy ships.